 CPA Licensure Prep Summer Program

 Earn 24 quarter units toward the California education requirements for CPA Licensure in just 10 weeks!
 This accelerated course of studies is designed to help you prepare to enter the elite professional association of Certified Public Accountants.
-(June 26 - September online via Zoom)
+(June 23 - August 29 online via Zoom)

-Why CPA Licensure Prep Summer Program?
+Why Take the CPA Licensure Prep Summer Program?

-In only 10 weeks (June 24 - August 30, 2024), you can fulfill 24 quarter units (16-semester units) toward the California education requirements for CPA licensure.
+In only 10 weeks (June 23 - August 29, 2025), you can fulfill 24 quarter units (16-semester units) toward the California education requirements for CPA licensure.

 Courses are in real time via Zoom in an intense, high-quality sequence, designed to provide the detailed knowledge and skills desirable in a professional accountant.